-“Get tired of playing the same old sports week in and week out?
-Try Allsports!
+“Getting tired of playing the same sports each week?
+Try Rounders!
 You’ll get fit just from laughing…”

 Allsports is where each week your team will play a different sport.
 There are seven sports in total: Cricket, Netball, Soccer, Rebound Volleyball, Dodgeball, Polo Hockey, Handball, and .
 Here is a summary of the rules for each of the sports.

 - Teams may still take the court with a minimum of 5 players, though their opponents get to choose which player(s) bat and bowl in the missing players’ place;